Polymarket vs. Kalshi

 Polymarket vs. Kalshi: Liquidity and volume

-In financial trading, the liquidity refers to how easily an asset can be converted into cash without affecting its market value.
+In financial trading, liquidity refers to how easily an asset can be converted into cash without affecting its market value.

 Kalshi's trading liquidity